 The Maria Cecilia complex is a mineralized system of several intrusives that extends for over 5 km and hosts the mineral resources of Toropunto, Emmanuel, and the un-drilled central copper porphyry Maria Cecilia.
-The central porphyry, Maria Cecilia, has never been drilled and exhibits the largest magnetic anomaly in the porphyry complex.
-Camino intends to drill up to two holes for a total campaign of 1,500 meters, to intercept the significant magnetic anomaly.
+The central porphyry, Maria Cecilia, had never been drilled until the current campaign and exhibits the largest magnetic anomaly in the porphyry complex.
 Molybdenum has been encountered during previous exploration immediately adjacent to Maria Cecilia, indicating proximity to a copper source and the potential for a robust porphyry (see Figure 1).
 The proposed drilling program aims to identify ore-grade copper and the presence of associated minerals within the host rock formation.
 This formation is believed to have the potential to host significant mineral deposits characteristic of large-scale porphyry-style mineralization.